-The EPB is released when the light is off.
+The EPB is released when the PARK light is off.

 If the plight is on, release the EPB by pressing and holding the EPB switch.
-Continue to hold the switch until the plight is off.
+Continue to hold the switch until the or PARK light is off.
 If either light stays on after release is attempted, see your dealer.